denten-books/plain-text/main.md

 would have the reader pause to consider the implications.
 In which sense ideas resemble (or not) a field?
-The writer could draw our attention to the strangeness of the analogy were he to mention "mowing a verdant field of study," or something along those lines.
+The writer could draw our attention to the strangeness of the analogy were he to mention "mowing a verdant field of study," or better yet, showing someone in the process of mowing a field while discussing epistemology (or something along these lines).
 The unexpected transference of properties accentuates and renews a familiar image.
 In what sense could one "mow" a "verdant" "field" of ideas?
 Such unusual juxtapositions renew the peculiarity of the initial metaphor.
 The figure is "made strange" again, in what Shklovsky calls the technique of poetic "estrangement [@shklovksy_sborniki_1917]."

 When pursuing estrangement the author "lays bare" or "makes obvious" the